Have questions? We're here.

 • 1 Breakfast

-After experiencing the best of the Danube River and Prague, sampling myriad culinary delights, and exploring fascinating stops along the way.
-Now, your journey comes to a close.
-Transfer to Prague Václav Havel Airport for your flight home.
+You’ve experienced the best of the Danube River and Prague, sampling myriad culinary delights and exploring fascinating stops along the way.
+Now your journey comes to a close.
+If you have arranged a Uniworld departure transfer, you are transferred to Prague Václav Havel Airport for your flight home.
+Your Uniworld adventure may be over, but you know you’ll enjoy the memories you’ve made for years to come.

 Ship/Hotel